redux-saga/saga-query/README.md

 api.use(api.routes());

 // Under the hood this is a middleware that handles fetching
-// and endpoint using window.fetch.
+// an endpoint using window.fetch.
 It also automatically
 // processes JSON and stores it in `ctx.json`. api.use(fetcher({ baseUrl: 'https://...' }));